WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 ## Installing system requirements

 RSuite not only checks system against dependency requirements but also can update your system.
-Pay attention that to install system libraries priviledge access is usually required.
+Pay attention that to install system libraries privilege access is usually required.
 To update your system use following command:

 ```bash
 rsuite sysreqs install